Mechanisms for belief elicitation without ground truth: Forecast combination

-\textcite{prelec_solution_2017} propose to use the BTS as a way of combining forecasts.\footnote{In fact, the authors use a new name for this method, "surprisingly popular", but the core idea does not differ from the general idea of the BTS.} The comparative advantage of the proposed approach is that forecasts can be combined on a single question.
-Most of the existing approaches to forecast combination weight forecasts based on their historical performance of models or forecasters.
-The single-question setting occurs arguably often.
-For example, panels of experts are regularly formed to make forecasts.
-With the BTS, a second question would elicit the prediction of other panel members and use that information to assign weights to individual forecasts. \textcite{prelec_solution_2017} engage in empirical studies across multiple domains and subject groups where they use the BTS to combine forecasts.
+\textcite{prelec_solution_2017} propose the \say{Suprisingly popular} (SP) algorithm, which shares its Bayesian framework with the BTS.
+This algorithm employs the Peer-Prediction as a second question.
+The relative performance of forecasters is assessed using this second question, assuming that accurate forecasters also make accurate Peer-Predictions.
+This information is then used to combine forecasts. \textcite{prelec_solution_2017} conduct empirical studies across various domains and respondent groups, using the SP algorithm to combine forecasts.
 These forecasts are then compared to majority opinion and confidence-weighted combination schemes.
-The result is that the BTS combination scheme provides the correct answer more often across the set of questions than do other combination schemes.
-However, the chosen benchmarks are not state-of-the art combination schemes.\footnote{None of the benchmark combination schemes is reviewed in the extensive reviews by \textcite{clemen_combining_1989} or \textcite{wang_forecast_2023}.
-Whilst \textcite{prelec_solution_2017} aim to fix majority voting, the author is not aware of any serious forecasting tasks where majority voting would have even been considered as a way of combining forecasts.} Thus, the study fails to show how the BTS compares against tested combination schemes such as e.g. \textcite{satopaa_combining_2014}.
-One reason for that may be that the study by \textcite{prelec_solution_2017} largely considers only binary or categorical choices, i.e. no probabilistic predictions are being made.
-It would be standard forecasting practice to make probabilistic predictions, thus expressing uncertainty (\cite{gneiting_probabilistic_2014}).
-Moreover, even the mean predictions are not much better than chance on all datasets.\footnote{The brier scores of means are between 0.333 and 0.480 (\cite{wang_forecast_2021}).
+The result is that the SP combination scheme provides the correct answer more often than other combination schemes.
+However, the chosen benchmarks are not state-of-the-art combination schemes.\footnote{None of the benchmark combination schemes is reviewed in the extensive reviews by \textcite{clemen_combining_1989} or \textcite{wang_forecast_2023}.
+Whilst \textcite{prelec_solution_2017} aim to fix majority voting, majority voting is not usually considered as a way of combining forecasts.} Moreover, even the mean predictions are not much better than chance on all datasets and individual predictions are not much better than chance \parencite{liu_surrogate_2022}.\footnote{The Brier scores of means are between 0.333 and 0.480 \parencite{wang_forecast_2021}.
 The mean predictions are almost certainly better than individual predictions.
-The high brier scores come from the fact that forecasters made definitive statements.} Individual predictions have not been much better than chance (\cite{liu_surrogate_2022}).
+The high Brier scores come from the fact that forecasters made Yes/No statements.} Furthermore, the SP does not improve significantly upon majority voting or confidence-weighted combinations in the study by \textcite{wilkening_hidden_2022} and did not perform much better than simpler alternatives in three other studies \parencite{rutchick_does_2020}.\footnote{\textcite{wilkening_hidden_2022} also replicate the study by \textcite{prelec_solution_2017} and find the results to be robust.
+Respondents are barely better than a random guesser in the studies by \textcite{rutchick_does_2020} so that there is little to wisdom to combine.} \textcite{radas_whose_2019} find in successive randomized trials that combining predictions via the SP reduces error in reported willingness to pay for new gadgets.